NiminU/agent-x/README.md

 # Agent X - AI Chatbot

 Agent X is a Flask-based AI chatbot application that uses OpenAI's function calling capabilities to respond to user queries and provide weather information.
+Can be used as a template for OpenAI based chatbot with additional tool (function calling) capabilities.

 ## Features